 But Scripture, as Pope Emeritus Benedict XVI notes, becomes a living word when prayed in the liturgy: "To understand the word of God, then, we need to appreciate and experience the essential meaning and value of the liturgical action.
 A faith-filled understanding of sacred Scripture must always refer back to the liturgy, in which the word of God is celebrated as a timely and living word" (Verbum Domini §52).

 Liturgical and sacramental formation in parishes and schools should lead each person to meet the person of Jesus Christ in our reading of the Scriptures in our common prayer.

-The McGrath Institute for Church Life invites parishes and schools to send catechists, liturgists, and teachers to our 2017 Liturgy and Life Symposium to nourish their own biblical and liturgical imaginations for the sake of the New Evangelization.
+The McGrath Institute for Church Life invites parishes and schools to send catechists, liturgists, and teachers to our 2017 Liturgy and Life Symposium to nourish their own biblical and liturgical imaginations for the New Evangelization.
 Questions that we will consider include:

 - Who is Jesus Christ, and how do we meet him in the liturgy?

 - How does liturgical art, grounded in the Scriptures, lead us to encounter Jesus?

 - How do we prepare Catholics for participation in the sacramental life of the Church using the Scriptures?